 The tunnel project that connects two sides of Istanbul by a 3-storey tunnel.

 Both cars and railcars will use the Big Istanbul Tunnel.

 The tunnel will have a diameter of 16.8m.
 The middle storey will be used by metro, and others will be used by cars.
 Length of tunnel is 6.5km.
 The deepest point will be 110m under sea level, and 45m under the bottom of Bosphorus.

 The roads passing through tunnel will be connected to TEM highway in each side.
 In addition to big tunnel, 9.65 km long tunnels will be constructed for connections.
 The daily capacity will be 120k cars.

 The metro that will use the tunnel is a new line to be constructed, Incirli-Sogutlucesme, which will mainly follow the metrobus line.
-This line is similar with the one Istanbul Municipality had mentioned last year.
-Due to overcapacity usage of metrobus, municipality told the need of a metro line going under metrobus line.
+The metro will be alternative to metrobus which is currently used overcapacity.

 The metro line will go through underground except the overpassing of Golden Horn.